jamesplease/simple-css/README.md

 It is more comparable to other philosophies on how to write `CSS`, like `OOCSS` or `SMACSS`.
 While not entirely orthogonal to either of these philosophies, there are some differences.
 Of the two, it more closely aligns with OOCSS.

 # The Principles

+Simple CSS can be summarized in 5 principles.
+They'll be listed here, then elaborated on in the rest of this document.

 1. Use a preprocessor
 2. Scope everything